 For the sensitivity study, the re-optimization was done locally, using the previously optimized designs as a starting point, and not searching over the global tradespace.
 Then, by comparing the baseline design to the re-optimized designs under the parameterized mass changes, the cost value of mass savings can be determined.
 Meaning, given the quantified mass and cost removed from the substructure relative to the baseline design, the cost value of the mass savings in the nacelle can be quantified.
 In this way, a systems framework can determine with the cost premium for the nacelle mass reduction can be recovered through savings as the change is propagated throughout the rest of the system.

 The parametric modification of the nacelle mass is not merely an academic exercise to tease out design sensitivities.
 There are many examples of a new technology or innovation that offers a component mass reduction at a cost premium.
-By parametrically changing the nacelle mass, the sensitivity study is capturing the implications of moving from a multi-stage geared drivetrain to a single-stage or direct-drive alternative, or from a permanent magnet generator to a superconducting generator.
+By parametrically changing the nacelle mass, the sensitivity study is capturing the implications of moving from a multi-stage geared drivetrain to a single-stage or direct-drive alternative, or for example from a permanent magnet generator to a superconducting generator.
 In both of these examples, the overall mass of the nacelle would likely decrease, but the new technology would cost more to implement over the legacy system.
 Conducting an honest cost-benefit tradeoff of this option requires the potential design changes be propagated through the rest of the system.
 WISDEM is an appropriate framework for posing and answering this type of question.

 Reference Turbine Selection

 For all elements of the optimization studies, attention is given to the substructure and the performance of FloatingSE.
 A reference turbine design was needed as a starting point by which the conceptual design and sensitivity studies could build upon.
 The Danish Technical University (DTU) 10 MW reference design was chosen as the static turbine to be used throughout this analysis.
-This selection was made because 10 MW is commensurate with the most current offshore turbine designs being installed (with fixed-bottom supports) by developers.
+This selection was made because 10 MW is representative of the most current offshore turbine designs being installed (with fixed-bottom supports) by developers.
 Additionally, other research efforts, such as the LIFES50+ program, have already designed floating substructures for this turbine.
 Using the same reference turbine allows for a direct comparison of the designs produced here with the other designs documented in the literature.
 For a summary of the DTU 10 MW reference turbine, see Bak et al. [3].

 Metocean Conditions